robertu94/robertu94.github.io/content/learning/reading.markdown

 5. Build an interaction diagram.
 Look for which functions call other functions and in what contexts.
 Having a clear picture of what functions call which other functions can give insight into the layers in the architecture or suggest what other aspects of the system to study next if necessary.
 6. Use tools like ltrace, strace, xray, or perf to gather information about the runtime call usage.
 This can provide insight into what the system does under live conditions.
 7. Use a debugger.
 When you are curious about a specific use case of a system, you can use a debugger to see what values are set or where they are changed through the use of breakpoints and watchpoints; However this comes with a performance cost, and is notoriously difficult to do on distributed systems.

++ use the techniques in this section to summarize some source code for a project that you use, but are not familiar with.
+What did you learn?
+{.activity}

 # Strategies for Reading Journals and Conference Papers